abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_03_Managing_Windows_Server.md

 ### Results

 After completing this exercise, you will have installed Windows Admin Center and connected it to the servers in your lab environment.
 You performed a number of remote management tasks including installing a feature as well as enabling and testing Remote Desktop connectivity.
 Finally, you used PowerShell Remoting to check the status of a service and then to start it.

+### Review
+In this lab, you have completed:
+- Install Windows Admin Center
+- Add servers for remote administration
+- Configure Windows Admin Center extensions
+- Verify remote administration
+- Administer servers with Remote PowerShell